Skip to main content

 Pre-export prompt:

 Review this filled template.
-List blank placeholders, unsupported statements, source gaps, sections needing SME review, and formatting issues.
+List blank fields, unconfirmed suggestions, unsupported statements, source gaps, sections needing SME review, and formatting issues.

 Maintain templates